• Skip to primary navigation

 Instructions

-• Rub the rim of a glass with a cut piece of lime and then dip it into margarita salt (we used Tajin in the pictures.)
+• Rub the rim of a glass with a cut lime, then dip it into margarita salt (I used Tajin in the pictures.)
 Add ice to the glass.

 Margarita salt